Tips for washing towels

 What should I NOT do with towel washing?

-Below is a list of things you should not do when washing towels:
+Below is a list of things you should avoid when washing towels:

-- Wash towels in cold water before first use.
+- Wash towels with cold water before first use.

 - Wash towels at a higher temperature than indicated on the label.